 On behalf of the Federal Environment Agency (UBA), nexus is designing a 6-month test phase in which residents of a small town and a medium-sized town in central Germany will test mobility services as an alternative to their own car in their everyday lives.

-Participants will cover certain everyday routes without using their own car and instead will make use of existing shared mobility services.
-They will digitally document which everyday journeys they fulfill without their own car and how.
-The nexus Institute will support the process and advise participants on alternative mobility options.
-The experiences from the test phase will be mapped and discussed in accompanying dialog events.
-From the everyday experiences of the participants, challenges and conditions for a successful switch to alternative mobility options will be elaborated in a collaborative process and specific conditions and requirements for small and medium-sized towns will be identified.
-The results will be summarized into impulses for future infrastructure planning in rural areas.
-This information is of crucial importance for the future design of public spaces to foster sustainable mobility.
+The experiences gained during the test phase will be recorded cartographically and discussed in accompanying dialogue events.
+Based on the everyday experiences of the participants, a collaborative process will identify challenges and conditions for a successful transition to alternative mobility options, as well as specific conditions and requirements for small and medium-sized towns.
+The results will be summarised as groundbreaking ideas for future infrastructure planning in rural areas.
+This information is crucial for the future design of public spaces in terms of sustainable mobility.

 Duration: 02/2024 – 11/2026